-^{39.} Paul M. Perrell and John W. Morden, The Law of Civil Procedure in Ontario, 3rd ed.
-(Lexis Nexis Canada, 2017), Chapter 10, (i) Part 1 of Tariff A, online: Quicklaw.
+&lt;sup>43 Paul M. Perrell & John W. Morden, The Law of Civil Procedure in Ontario, 3rd ed, 2017 Lexis Nexis, Chapter 10, (i) Part 1 of Tariff A, online: Quicklaw.

-^{40.} Carthy, Millar and Cowan, Ontario Annual Practice, 2019-2020 (Thomson Reuters Canada Limited, 2019) at p.
-1499.
+&lt;sup>44 James J. Carthy, W.A.
+Derry Millar & Jeffrey G. Cowan, Ontario Annual Practice, 2017-2018 (Thomson Reuters Canada Limited, 2016) at 1417.

-2005) and it sets out maximum partial indemnity hourly rates for counsel of various levels of experience:

-Law Clerks

-Maximum of \$80.00 per hour
+Law Clerks Maximum of \$80.00 per hour

-Student-at-law

-Maximum of \$60.00 per hour
+Student-at-law Maximum of \$60.00 per hour

-Lawyer (less than 10 years)

-Maximum of \$225.00 per hour
+Lawyer (less than 10 years) Maximum of \$225.00 per hour

-Maximum of \$300.00 per hour

-Maximum of \$300.00 per hour
+Lawyer (10 or more but less than 20 Maximum of \$300.00 per hour years)

-Maximum of \$350.00 per hour

-Maximum of \$350.00 per hour
+Lawyer (20 years and over) Maximum of \$350.00 per hour

 However, the Costs Bulletin has advisory status only and not statutory authority, since it was not included in the Regulation that repealed the Costs Grid.
 Courts are not bound to apply the maximum amount set out in the Costs Bulletin.
-41 Several courts have characterized those hourly rates as being out of date.
-42 Indeed, it would be rare for any Toronto lawyers in this practice area to charge such rates since the cost of doing business does not permit such low rates.
+Several courts have characterized those hourly rates as being out of date.
+Indeed, it would be rare for any Toronto lawyers in this practice area to charge such rates since the cost of doing business does not permit such low rates.
 However, courts continue ad hoc to refer to and apply the Costs Bulletin.
-43 Some courts apply these maximum rates but adjust them for inflation, based on the Bank of Canada's Inflation Calculator.
-44
+Some courts apply these maximum rates but adjust them for inflation, based on the Bank of Canada's Inflation Calculator.